 When adults exhibit behaviour which unacceptably crosses my boundaries, including those boundaries I hold around my personal integrity, my love for them has nothing to do with whether I want them in my life or not.
 But now it's not just about me, it's also about my children.
 I want to have integrity for myself of course but it's doubly important to me that I also model integrity for them.

 They say ignorance is bliss.
 I wouldn't go that far.
 But ignorance is certainly very comfortable.
 There was a great deal less pain in my life before I became aware of the clashing values between me and my friends.
-I still wish for awareness, but as I also wish for congruency and impact–I suspect as a direct consequence of my childhood–it seems inevitably to come with conflict, not only for me, but also for my family.
+Is this what awakening feels like?
+It really hurts.